CameronScarpati/student-activity-tracker/student-activity-tracker.md

 1. Using the previous section, I would like to store the expected time that it will take to study for tests and complete homework assignments.
 2. I would like to create visuals to see the differences between the time I expected and the actual time it took.

 *The point of this section is twofold.
-First, I want to use this data to ==correct my expectations== of a specific class and assignments.
-Secondly, I want to improve at ==managing my time more accurately==.*
+First, I want to use this data to __correct my expectations__ of a specific class and assignments.
+Secondly, I want to improve at __managing my time more accurately__.*

 ---